 I admit the last part of the process is trickiest: determining whether the soft season has any visible warmth or coolness in her coloring.
 Put another way, you will be deciding where that season seems to flow into.
 This would be its sister-season.

 For those who are obsessed with Color Analysis, especially the theory behind it (and there is a solid, logical system behind it), you will love to learn more about the ColorBreeze System.

+Ready to take a look at each of the seasons?
 Click on the name of the sub-seasons below to learn more about each one.